Complex (Cognitive) Systems

 (also see #dissipative systems and attractors)

-now we will damp the oscillator by adding a term for friction, which is proportional to velocity:
+now we will damp the oscillator by adding a term for friction, whose force is proportional to velocity (but in opposite direction):

 assume a family of solutions of the form . therefore: